pungentee/os_kfkz/Labs/n4/README.md

 ### 3.

-Q## Launch the terminal, and in the command line, do the following to familiarize yourself with the processes
+## Launch the terminal, and in the command line, do the following to familiarize yourself with the processes

 ### Run the top command, analyze the result obtained in this command, and characterize the most active processes in the system;